 - A parent that would like to take the course with their new driver

-On select dates, Double-Up Days will provide two teens the life saving skills provided in a traditional Honda Teen Defensive Driving Program for one price.
+On select dates, Double-Up Days will provide two teens (or teen & adult) the life saving skills provided in a traditional Honda Teen Defensive Driving Program for one price.
 Each participant will split the driving time in the car, but both will get to experience all of the classroom and defensive driving drills covered in the standard teen program format.
-Teens will benefit from the "watch and learn" environment of a Double-Up Day.
+Students will benefit from the "watch and learn" environment of a Double-Up Day.
+Many parents sign up for the Double-Up Day so as to be able to participate and bond with their teen.

 The Hard Facts on Teen Driving!